khyatimahajan/khyatimahajan.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD student studying human behavior through the lens of Natural Language Processing (NLP) methods.
+I'm a PhD candidate studying human behavior through the lens of Natural Language Processing (NLP) methods.
 I like researching collective behavior and gaining insights into human reactions, especially during crises events + teaching machines to converse with humans meaningfully.
 I am also interested in how we use emojis to communicate :)

 My main PhD focus is studying multi-party, or group conversations.
 I recently wrote a survey paper detailing available multi-party corpora and what they have been used to study so far.
 Further work is currently under review.